gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 ```

 This is debug output from our OS project which is pretty exciting.
 It's running!
-It looks like it's failing an assertion after unsuccessfully attempting to
+It's failing an assertion after unsuccessfully attempting to
 connect to the network.
-It looks like it has the same IP addresses hard-coded
+It has the same IP addresses hard-coded
 into it as the initial boot script, so can't connect to my home network, and the code
 is written in such a way that doesn't let it proceed to boot without network access.